berikv/ZigPicoSDKStaticLib/ReadMe.md

 ### Monitor

-Use a serial port tool such as Arduino's serial monitor or the VSCode Teleport plugin monitor the usb serial port.
+Use a serial port tool such as Arduino's serial monitor or the VSCode Teleport plugin monitor.

+While the flashed pico is connected via usb, connect to the usb serial port of the pico.

 When set up correctly, you should see the message "Hello from Zig!" appear every second on the serial port.